stock2shop/website/README.md

 ### 2.2.
 Case Studies / Success Stories

 As the heading suggests, this part of the website is dedicated to showcasing some of our most successful stories.
 Each article starts with a summary of the challenge faced by the client then stipulates the goals to overcome this challange.
-The bulk of the Case Study focuses on how each goal was achieved and targeted solutions.
+The bulk of the Case Study focuses on how each goal was achieved through targeted solutions.

 #### Create a new page